noxton59/SomeShop/README.md

-Online computer shop with embedded NeDB
+Online computer shop built with HTML, CSS, Javascript and embedded NeDB for saving purchases and registrating accounts.